wuzhiyu96/ZhiyuWu_PersonalPortfoliio/README.md

 In each part there will be a separate README file for further explaination.

 ## Contact
-Zhiyu Wu
+Zhiyu Wu\n

-Master's Student, Environmental Sciences
+Master's Student, Environmental Sciences\n

-Wageningen University
+Wageningen University\n

 zhiyu.wu@wur.nl